10 Most Instagrammable Places in Mexico City

 The building itself is remarkably sturdy.
 Mexico City is prone to seismic activity, but this skyscraper remains standing even after going through an 8.1 magnitude earthquake in 1985.
 You can find this skyscraper towering over everything else in the city’s historic district.

-Ubicación: Historic centre of Mexico City, Centro, 06000 Mexico City, CDMX, Mexico
+Location: Historic center of Mexico City, Centro, 06000 Mexico City, CDMX, Mexico

 Destination card image